 Students, Faculty and Alumni Attend MAA-SE Spring Conference

-From January 26-28, 2018, FM students Kaitlyn Lowry and Yaping Yang joined 242 other undergraduate students at the 20th annual Nebraska Conference for Undergraduate Women in Mathematics at the University of Nebraska-Lincoln.
-The students, accompanied by FM Math faculty Dr. Nicole Panza, represented one of over 130 schools from around the country in attendance with the common goal of supporting women in their pursuit of mathematics.
+From January 25-27, 2019, FM students Brooke Haywood and Sierra Cartano attended the 21st annual Nebraska Conference for Undergraduate Women in Mathematics at the University of Nebraska-Lincoln.
+The students, accompanied by FM Math faculty Dr. Nicole Panza, represented one of over 125 schools from around the country in attendance with the common goal of supporting women in their pursuit of mathematics.
 The students were selected by the conference to attend presentations given by other undergraduates, panel discussions about jobs and graduate school and breakout sessions aimed at getting them ready for life after graduation.
 Dr. Panza led one of the breakout sessions.
 These three women are appreciative of the travel support received from a FM REAL Grant.

-On January 22, 2018, three current Francis Marion students were inducted into Kappa Mu Epsilon, a national honor society in mathematics.
+On January 22, 2019, six current Francis Marion students were inducted into Kappa Mu Epsilon, a national honor society in mathematics.
 Students with exceptional overall GPA and GPA in math courses above the Calculus I level are eligible for membership.
-The student inductees are Terrik Boatwright, Kayla Floyd and Elizabeth Haywood.
-Two faculty members, Dr. Daniel Brauss and Dr. Minerva Brauss, were also inducted.
+The student inductees are Edward Hubbard, Taylor Watson, Zachary Middleton, Jonathan Britt, Sierra Cartano and Corbin Witt.
+Three faculty members, Dr. Ivan Dungan, Ms. Johanna Gibson and Ms. Michelle Greene, were also inducted.
 The induction ceremony and reception were held in the Lee Nursing Building and was attended by many friends, family and math faculty of the those inducted.
 Congratulations to the Kappa Mu Epsilon inductees for 2018!

-FM mathematics major Jordan Rivers celebrated two milestones in December 2017.
-On Friday, December 15, 2017, he was commissioned as an officer in the U.S. Army.
-Second Lieutenant Rivers has been assigned to the 81st Reserve Support Command unit in Fort Jackson, SC.
-Less than 24 hours later, he received his Bachelor of Science in Mathematics with a minor in Military Science.
-The Department of Mathematics congratulates Second Lieutenant Rivers and wishes him well.
+FM mathematics major Kayla Floyd received her Bachelor of Science in Mathematics and in Chemistry at the FM December 2018 Commencement.
+The Department of Mathematics congratulates Kayla and wishes her well.
 We encourage all alumni to keep us up-to-date on their lives using the form on our alumni page.

 Department of Mathematics Host High School Mathematicians